Black Summoner: Light novels

-Written by Doufu Mayoi, the series began publication online on Shōsetsuka ni Narō on October 6, 2014.
+Written by Doufu Mayoi, the series was published online on Shōsetsuka ni Narō from October 6, 2014 to July 1, 2024.
 The series was later acquired by Overlap, who began publishing the series with illustrations by Kurogin (and DaiXt as of volume 7) under their Overlap Bunko imprint on June 25, 2016.
-As of June 2022, seventeen volumes have been released.
+As of December 2025, twenty-two volumes have been released.
 In July 2020, J-Novel Club announced they licensed the series for English publication.
+In August 2023, Yen Press announced that they would release print versions of the light novel.

-Volume list
+Volumes

 Manga

 A manga adaptation, illustrated by Gin Ammo, began serialization in Comic Gardo on January 11, 2018.
-As of January 2023, the individual chapters have been collected into fifteen tankōbon volumes.
+As of October 2025, the individual chapters have been collected into twenty-three tankōbon volumes.
 J-Novel Club is also publishing the manga in English.
+During their panel at New York Comic Con 2023, Yen Press announced that they would start publishing the volumes in print in March 2024.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on February 17, 2022.
 It is produced by Satelight and directed and scripted by Yoshimasa Hiraike, with Miwa Oshima designing the characters and Michiru and Yuria Miyazono composing the music.
 It aired from July 9 to September 24, 2022, on Tokyo MX.
 The opening theme song is "Atamannaka Dead End" (頭ん中DEAD END) by RetBear (unknown Vo:10fu), while the ending theme song is "Wherever" by Minori Suzuki.
-Crunchyroll has licensed the series, and has also began streaming an English dub starting on July 23, 2022.
-Medialink has licensed the series in Asian region and streaming on their Youtube channel Ani-One Asia.
+Crunchyroll has licensed the series, and has begun streaming an English dub starting on July 23, 2022.
+It also released the series on Blu-ray in August 2023.
+Medialink has licensed the series in Asian region and streaming on their YouTube channel Ani-One Asia.

-Episode list
+Episodes

 Reception

 As of May 2021, the series has over one million copies in circulation.